nervosnetwork/polyjuice-old/README.md

 * Calling contract
 * Reading storage data from a contract

-Throughout the tutorial, we will work with the following 2 Ethereum account:
+Throughout the tutorial, we will work with the following 2 Ethereum accounts:

 * Account A private key: 002c03c0cd7537d80e47456c33102593f4ae295650c21344b9e11ce9071b988f
 * Account A address: 0x997f0b88b4e1203661e176029fe32cfdf7c388be